PyLadiesTC/Dcubed-installfest-2015/install-python.md

 Execute the cell and the pylab magic will run.
 In another code cell, add and execute the following Python code to plot a segment of the sine function:

     x = linspace(0, 10)
-    y =sin(x)
+    y = sin(x)
     plot(x, y)

 Anaconda also includes a graphical Launcher application that enables you to start IPython Notebook, IPython QTConsole, and Spyder with a single click.

-- On Mac, double click Launcher.app in your ~/anaconda directory.
+On Mac, double click Launcher.app in your ~/anaconda directory.
-- On Windows, you’ll find Anaconda Launcher in your Start Menu.
+On Windows, you’ll find Anaconda Launcher in your Start Menu.
-- On Linux, you’ll need to type launcher into a terminal.

 * Check out what packages are installed with Anaconda